mokolodi1/MedBook_/data_model.md

 Forms have collaboration security.
 A user with access to a form can view its fields and records.

-Users should be able to browse publically listed

-A form can be "publicly copyiable"; this indicates that anyone can view the fields of a form
+A form can be "publicly copyable"; this indicates that anyone can view the fields of a form but not the records.

 They can also copy a form to create their own version, though this does not copy the form's records.
 An administrator of a form can add, modify, and delete records.
 A form's fields are immutable.